dougeby/IntuneDocs/intune/windows-update-settings.md

 After this period expires, the previous update bits are removed from the device, and it can no longer uninstall to a previous update version.

 For example, consider an update ring with a feature update uninstall period of 20 days.
 After 25 days you decide to roll back the latest feature update and use the Uninstall option.
 Devices that installed the feature update over 20 days ago can't uninstall it as they've removed the necessary bits as part of their maintenance.
-However, devices that only installed the feature update up to 19 days ago can uninstall the update if they successfully check in to receive the uninstall command prior to exceeding the 20-day uninstall period.
+However, devices that only installed the feature update up to 19 days ago can uninstall the update if they successfully check in to receive the uninstall command before exceeding the 20-day uninstall period.

 ## User experience settings

 User experience settings control the end-user experience for device restart and reminders.
-Refer to the Windows reference documentation for more information about the behavior of each setting.
+For more information about the behavior of each setting, see the Windows reference documentation.

 ### Automatic update behavior